 Holy Water – Wells, Springs, Rivers and Confluences

 Britain was once famed through Europe as a land of water.
 Our freshwater springs were sweet and ever-flowing, providing mineral richness and clean drinking for all inhabitants of the land.

 For a long time, water emerging from the ground was revered as holy.
 It was seen as a gift, a living mystery and clear evidence that we are sustained by a powerful and generous force.
-Then we invented taps, and so water became standardised, and our relationship with it thus blander.
+Then we invented taps, and so water became standardised and less precious.